codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 # ForgeRock Doc Build Maven Plugin

-This Maven plugin centralizes configuration of core documentation, to ensure that output documents are formatted uniformly.
+This Maven plugin centralizes configuration of core documentation, to ensure that documents are formatted uniformly.

 With centralized configuration handled by this Maven plugin, the core documentation-related project configuration takes at least two arguments: